galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Datatypes
 ---------

-For now, the recommended practice is to push new datatypes to the `Galaxy`_ repository.
+For now, the recommended practice is to push new datatypes to the `Galaxy repository`_.

 Data Managers
 -------------